 Since 2015, there have been significant pressures on border controls in Europe due to the movement of asylum seekers.
 Carry your passport when crossing borders, even within the

 Schengen area.
 Monitor border conditions by checking local news sources and asking transport providers directly.

 Road conditions are generally good, but roads in alpine areas can become hazardous during winter.
 Some mountain roads may be closed for extended periods.
 Winter tyres are mandatory from 1 November to 15 April.
 Carry snow chains if driving in mountainous areas in winter.

 A current highway toll sticker (vignette) is required for vehicles using the autobahn.
 A vignette can be purchased at border crossings or petrol stations near the border.
-Random checks are conducted, and fines for not having a vignette must be paid (currently 200 euros, more if not paid on the spot).
+Random checks are conducted, and fines issued for not having a vignette (currently 200 euros, more if not paid on the spot).

 When outside a vehicle on the hard shoulder of any road, you must place a warning triangle on the road side behind the vehicle.
 The driver and passengers must wear high visibility warning vests.
 Ensure any rental car is fitted with the required equipment.

-Foreign driver's licences of residents in Austria are valid for six months from the date of the establishment of the resident status.
+Foreign driver's licences of residents in Austria are valid for six months from the date of establishing resident status.

 Taxis are reliable and safe to use.
 Pre-booking a taxi for Airport transfers may help reduce the price.

 The Austrian Federal Railways (Österreichische Bundesbahnen) offers excellent railroad service to all major towns and to major cities in Europe.
 There is also an extensive network of Austrian Post bus lines.

 Fines for travelling on public transport without a valid ticket are expensive.
 Follow passenger information notices when using public transport and validate your ticket before starting your journey.
 Keep your ticket until the end of your journey and show it to inspectors on request.